Chapter 6 Important health problems and their causes

 - In order to limit the spread of infections between countries, advising people not to travel (travel advisories) or travel restrictions are sometimes introduced.
 Screening is done at airports, although there is limited evidence of how effective this is.
 It is also important to note that travel restrictions can stop treatment and care reaching affected areas and can make an epidemic worse.

 - Immunisation is a very important way of reducing the number of susceptible people.
-Although there are effective vaccines for many diseases such as polio or measles, they have not yet been developed for some of the more recent epidemics such as HIV and Ebola.
+Although there are effective vaccines for many diseases such as polio or measles, they have not yet been developed for some of the more recent epidemics such as HIV.

 It is possible to reduce the spread of disease from human-to-human by isolating infected cases, by observing people who might be infected, by looking for contacts, and by immunising where possible.